One mission. One team.

 We work in the UKMFTS partnership alongside DE&S (the MOD’s procurement agency), Air Command and 22 Group as one team.

-It is through our talented people whose focus is to ensure that students gain the knowledge and skills to prepare for their frontline roles that their dreams become a reality.
+It is through our talented people whose focus is to ensure that trainees gain the knowledge and skills to prepare for their frontline roles that their dreams become a reality.

 One Vision, Shared Partners